encadyma/fontiles/README.md

 You will also need to specify at least one fonts folder.
 An example is already provided in this repository under `fonts/`.

 To add a new font family, create a directory and place all the font assets inside [1].
 Create a new Fontiles configuration `font.yaml` where you can specify important font metadata and the font family's members [(example config)](https://github.com/encadyma/fontiles/blob/master/fonts/Source%20Sans%20Pro/font.yaml).
+Add the directory name to the `fonts` list in `app.yaml`, and Fontiles should be able to recognize it!

 You can check that your configuration works by running `python3 checker.py`, which will validate your config and return what Fontiles will see.